BambooPalace/super_resolution_mini/README.md

 Specifically, `main.py` make changes to default config file and perform below actions:
 1. Data preparation: modify data path and annotate training images
-2. Change config: change backbone depth, e.g. from 16 residual blocks to 18.
+2. Change config: change backbone depth, e.g. from 16 residual blocks to 20.
 3. Check number of model parameters, default MSRResnet-16 blocks has 1517571
 4. Training model with customized options, for detailed refer to `Run scripts`
-5. Inference trained model to restore data, model check point is [here](place holder).
+5. Inference trained model to restore data, trained model in `/checkpoint` folder.

 User can edit the code to train different restorer models.